 In addition, two state-owned financial institutions, the Bank for Housing and Construction (BHC) and the First Ghana Building Society (FGBS) were established to provide financial support for public housing.

 The direct involvement of the state in housing delivery continued from the 1950s through the 1970s with the construction of what was referred to as the ‘low-cost houses’ in district and regional administrative capitals.
 Although the state was actively involved in direct housing provision during this period, the bulk of the housing (about 80%) was provided by the private informal sector (Songsore 2003).

-Consequently, government’s policy on housing took a different turn with emphasis on creating an enabling environment for private sector participation in housing delivery leading to the emergence on the Ghanaian housing market of private real estate developers and the establishment of the Ghana Real Estate Developers Association (GREDA).
+Consequently, the government’s policy on housing took a different turn with an emphasis on creating an enabling environment for private sector participation in housing delivery leading to the emergence of the Ghanaian housing market of private real estate developers and the establishment of the Ghana Real Estate Developers Association (GREDA).

 Credit: The Ghana Statistical Service